-- 5.121.
+5.108.
 A student shall be classified when the requirements for award are met.
-The classification of award shall be based on the College Mark. - 5.122.
+The classification of award shall be based on the College Mark.

+- 5.109.
 The College Mark provides a weighted average across the modules taken in Parts 2 and 3 by a student, up to the maximum number of modules for the programme.
-The College Mark shall always be calculated as though the required value of academic credit was taken. - 5.123.
-The College Mark shall be weighted as follows:
+The College Mark shall always be calculated as though the required value of academic credit was taken. - 5.110.
+The College Mark shall be weighted in accordance with the programme regulations. - 5.111.
+The College Mark shall be calculated to one decimal place, and presented to the SEB and DEB in that form. - 5.112.
+The classification of the degree shall be made according to the following scale: